gammasoft71/xtd/docs/documentation/features.md

 [![cpp](/pictures/xtd.cpp.png)](https://github.com/gammasoft71/xtd/blob/master/docs/pictures/xtd.cpp.png)
 Written in efficient, modern [C++17/20](https://en.cppreference.com/w/) with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) programming idiom;

-A collection of native C++ classes libraries, to complete std;
+A collection of native C++ classes libraries, to complete std.
 API close to the .net API with a modern C++ approach and full integration with the std standard and highly portable and available on many different platforms;

 xtd contains a wide variety of classes in [different libraries](https://gammasoft71.github.io/xtd/docs/documentation/Guides/Overview/Libraries/hierarchy).
 You can find more information in the [xtd programming guide](/docs/documentation/Guides) and in the [xtd reference guide](https://gammasoft71.github.io/xtd/reference_guides/latest/index.html).